 As a pet parent, you will want to make sure that your furry companion is always in top shape.
-Even as you invest in a healthy diet and proper exercise schedule, the dog may fall sick due to aging or some underlying condition.
+Even as you invest in a healthy diet with premium food like one of Dr. Marty Pets products, and a proper exercise schedule, the dog may fall sick due to aging or some underlying condition.
 At times, it is easy to miss the early warning signs if you have a busy lifestyle.
 But not taking quick action can spell trouble for the animal.
 You need to be vigilant about the slightest signs and take it to a vet when you notice something amiss.
 Here are the red flags to be watchful about.

 Healthy dogs are always active, while lethargy indicates that something is troubling them.
 If you suddenly see a change in the animal’s temperament, it may need early diagnosis and treatment.
 A lethargic dog is often uninterested in playing, cuddling, going out for regular walks, or doing things it usually enjoys.
 High temperature may be the reason for normal fatigue, but you must get a vet to check the animal if symptoms persist for a few days..